mikedidomizio/tab-group-helper/README.md

 ## Development

-This is written in React and uses Storybook for component isolation development
+This is written in React and uses Storybook for component isolation development.
+Components are deployed to GitHub pages and can be viewed [here](https://mikedidomizio.github.io/tab-group-helper)

-`yarn install && yarn start`

-This will launch the extension in your browser.
-At this time the global `chrome` requests will throw errors but this is good enough for a lot of development.
+To get started with development, run `yarn install` to get the dependencies.

 ### Hot Reloading extension